tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 - role: worker
 ```

-What this will give us is a 1 master & 1 worker cluster to start working with.
-All we need to do is deploy this and we'll be ready to get started.
+What this will give us is a 1 master and 1 worker cluster to start working with.
+All we need to do now is deploy this and we'll be ready to get started.
 You can do this with the following command: `kind create cluster --config cluster.yml --name kv-demo`.
 After running this command you'll see output similar to the one below:

 ```
 Creating cluster "kv-demo" ...